 To slow the spread of disease, the state has put certain restrictions in place to encourage social distancing.
 For the latest information around current restrictions, see the Maryland State website.

-To help protect patients, their families and health care workers, all hospitals within the University of Maryland Medical System have instituted a no visitors policy.
-There are some exceptions to these restrictions.
-See our current temporary visitor restrictions.
+To help protect patients, their families and health care workers, all hospitals within the University of Maryland Medical System have set up visitor restrictions.

 What Else You Can Do

 Other ways to protect yourself and others include: